agentslx/flutter_lazy/docs/FEATURES.md

    - `feature_cubit.dart`: Contains the cubit class and part declaration
    - `feature_state.dart`: Contains the state class as a part file

+2. **Simplified Templates**:
+   - Reduced boilerplate code in both cubit and state classes
+   - More straightforward method signatures with focused parameters
+   - Cleaner state management with intuitive helper methods

 2. **State Structure**:
    - Immutable state class using Equatable
    - FormzSubmissionStatus for tracking loading states